 Employer contribution rates are expressed as a percentage of the earnable salary of active members.
-In 2017, State and Local employers contributed at a rate of 14.0% of earnable salary and Public Safety and Law Enforcement employers contributed at 18.1%.
+In 2018, state and local employers contributed at a rate of 14.0 percent of earnable salary and public safety and law enforcement employers contributed at 18.1 percent.
 These are the maximum employer contribution rates permitted by the Ohio Revised Code.
 Active member contributions do not fund health care.

-At the beginning of 2017, the OPERS Board determines the portion of the employer contribution rate that will be set aside to fund health care plans.
-The portion of employer contributions allocated to health care for members in the Traditional Pension Plan and Combined Plan was 1.0% during calendar year 2017.
-As recommended by OPERS' actuary, the portion of employer contributions allocated to health care beginning January 1, 2018 decreased to 0.0% for both plans.
+Each year, the OPERS Board determines the portion of the employer contribution rate that will be set aside to fund health care plans.
+For 2018, OPERS did not allocate any employer contribution to health care for members in the Traditional Pension Plan and Combined Plan.
 The OPERS Board is also authorized to establish rules for the retiree or their surviving beneficiaries to pay a portion of the health care provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.
-The employer contribution as a percentage of covered payroll deposited for Member-Directed Plan participants for 2017 was 4.0%.
+The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the Member-Directed Plan for 2018 was 4.0 percent.

 Substantially all of the Library's contribution allocated to fund postemployment health care benefits relates to the cost-sharing, multiple employer trusts.
-The corresponding contribution for the years ended December 31, 2017, 2016, and 2015 was \$14,226, \$29,128, and \$28,442, respectively.
+The corresponding contribution for the years ended December 31, 2018, 2017, and 2016 was \$0, \$14,226, and \$29,128, respectively.
 The full amount has been contributed for all three years.

-Note 8 - Commitments
+Note 9 - Commitments

 The Library utilizes encumbrance accounting as part of its budgetary controls.
 Encumbrances outstanding at year-end are reservations of fund balance for subsequent-year expenditures and may be reported as part of restricted, committed or assigned classifications of fund balance on the balance sheet.
-As of December 31, 2017, the Library's significant commitments for encumbrances in their General Fund were \$829,932.
+As of December 31, 2018, the Library's significant commitments for encumbrances in their General Fund were \$514,517.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2017 (Continued)
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2018 (Continued)

-Note 9 - Fund Balances
+Note 10 - Fund Balances